 See note on Ironside, above.
-Teahouse of the August Moon is a play by John Patrick, a comedy about a American in Japan after World War II.
+The Teahouse of the August Moon is a play by John Patrick, a comedy about an American in Japan after World War II.
 It was made into a film starring Marlon Brando and Glenn Ford in 1956.

 Hop in.
 You’ll have to throw that baby seat in the back—my wife’s got the Cadillac.